Neshamon/monkey-lang/README.md

 Monkey lang is the language featured in Thorsten Ball's books:
 [Writing An Interpreter In Go](https://interpreterbook.com/) & [Writing A Compiler In Go](https://compilerbook.com/)

+This repository is a presentation of my work as I go throughout both books.